 I have a dog named Trick, and I love essential oils.
 So I asked myself, “What are the best and worst essential oils to use around dogs?”
 While we have an excellent article about pets already, I wanted to get more specific about essential oils for dogs.

 It turns out the answer is more complicated than the question.

-Once I began my research, I ran into a ton of contradictory claims from various websites.
-I’m not about to take a risk and put my dog in danger, so I sought out the top 5 best and worst essential oils for dogs and compiled a list that I can reasonably rely on.
+Once I began my research, I ran into a ton of contradictory claims from various sources.
+I’m not about to take a risk and put my dog in danger, so I sought out the most reliable resources to identify the top 5 best and worst essential oils for dogs

 We have to remember that dogs can be just as different.